Don’t Miss Out – Act Now to Take Advantage of Solar Power Incentives

 As with most things from the government, there is a catch for homeowners who want to take advantage of this generous tax credit.
 After all, the government is not in the habit of just handing out money.
-The program is being offered for a limited time.
-It is currently set to expire on December 31, 2016, and many experts do not expect it to be extended or reauthorized.
+The program is currently set to expire on December 31, 2016, and many experts do not expect it to be extended or reauthorized.

 That upcoming expiration date is just one reason to act now.
 If you convert your home to solar energy before the deadline, you can still take advantage of the initial tax credit and the ongoing tax savings those solar panels can provide.
 If you have always wondered if a solar installation would work for your property, now is the time to check it out.
 You just might find that converting your home to solar power could sharply reduce – or even eliminate – your monthly energy bills.
 Best of all, the government, at least for the money, stands ready and willing to pick up a significant part of the cost.

 One of the best things about the Residential Renewable Energy Tax Credit is that it is clearly targeted at the middle class.
 Unlike other tax credits, which are designed to help the working poor, this incentive has been carefully crafted to assist middle class homeowners who would like to convert their properties to solar power.